-Scrutiny Review - The impact of Lockdown on Children and Families (Children's Services and Education)

-The board established a working group to conduct a detailed review of the impact of lockdown through the Covid- 19 pandemic.
-The group assessed the impact via speaking to Mental health trusts and surveying parents throughout the borough.
+Scrutiny Review - Special Educational Needs and Disabilities (SEND) Transport Models (Children's Services and Education) The Board conducted an in- depth review of SEND Transport across the borough, analysing data, speaking to parents, and reviewing the costs of options both internally and transportation out of the borough.
+It was identified that there are multiple models available and that current procedures needed to be adapted.
+Following this consultation period, a number of recommendations were made by the Board and scrutiny continues to maintain oversight of this topic.
+Scrutiny Review - The impact of Lockdown on Children and Families (Children's Services and Education) The Board established a working group to conduct a detailed review of the impact of lockdown through the Covid- 19 pandemic.
+The group assessed the impact via speaking to mental health trusts and surveying parents throughout the borough.
 It was found that there were an increased number of referrals for children presenting with anxiety and struggling in social settings.
-The board also found it had a highly detrimental impact upon educational attainment by pupils as a result of learning from home, in particular those from low income households experiencing digital exclusion as well as an increase in safeguarding concerns.
-The board recommended that preparation is undertaken for the expected increase in Education, Health and Care Plan assessments.

-Regional Adoption Agency Monitoring Report (Children's Services and Education)

-The board was presented the annual report and noted that the service had now been in place for two years, it was found that the workforce had now stabilised which was deemed to be positive.
-The board identified that there had been an increase of 24% of children receiving placements and that registrations of interests by potential adopters had increased by almost a third.
+The Board also found it had a highly detrimental impact upon educational attainment by pupils as a result of learning from home, in particular those from low income households experiencing digital exclusion as well as an increase in safeguarding concerns.
+The Board recommended that preparation is undertaken for the expected increase in Education, Health and Care Plan assessments.
+Regional Adoption Agency Monitoring Report (Children's Services and Education) The Board was presented the annual report and noted that the service had now been in place for two years, it was found that the workforce had now stabilised which was deemed to be positive.
+The Board identified that there had been an increase of 24% of children receiving placements and that registrations of interests by potential adopters had increased by almost a third.
 It was suggested that the new agency was more effective than the previous in- house system, offering better support at a reduced cost.
-The board recommended that the process could be made more accessible, acknowledging that it was at present, intrusive and could be overwhelming,
+"People live and age well"